loloof64/FlutterEditableChessBoard/README.md

 * clear the board / set to the standard position
 * load the widget with a custom position and then reset to this initial position when needed
 * get the FEN value / set the board from a FEN value
+* select the component's layout : either portrait or landscape.

+The widget has defined locales : english, spanish and french.
+It will try to use the device language, or fallback to english.

 ## Getting started